tanjased/DP_phenophase_detection/R_data_processing/Description.md

-In the folder R_data_processing the R codes used in VI time series analaysis are stored.
+In the folder R_data_processing the R codes used in VI time series analaysis, SOS and EOS detection are stored.